JJWallis/hangman-app/README.md

 </pre>
 ```

 This project was my first time using the `<pre>` tag in action which, although is clearly powerful in displaying whatever string data you pass to it, also presents a major issue in controlling the alignment of the data because it's all controlled via manually created spaces.
-In the future it would be better to use images of each hangman position, which could then be controlled much nicer within the CSS (probably via a background image with the same position and size to achieve uniformity).
+In the future it would be better to use images of each hangman position, which could then be controlled much nicer within the CSS as a background image with the same position and size to achieve uniformity.

 ```css
 .error-icon {